The Texas Chainsaw Massacre (2003 film): Critical response

 On SBS' The Movie Show, Australian critic Margaret Pomeranz said this was the first film she has walked out of (giving it half an hour) and declined it a rating while fellow host David Statton rated it one star.
 "I was in a cinema and there was about 10 single men sitting around, and I just thought, I don't have to see this", she says.
 "So yes, I did walk out.
 I choose to embrace movies, but there is a lot of average movies out there.
 You just have to try and look at the good things in them.
 Certain genres are not to my taste — prison dramas, man's cruelty to other men or women … I used to embrace violence in cinema in a lot of ways, but I'm reacting against that."

 The BBC's Jamie Russell gave the film some praise, referring to it as "a gory, stylish, and occasionally scary push-button factory of shocks and shrieks remarkably better than anyone had the right to expect." but goes on to lament, "if the filmmakers could churn out something this decent, why didn't they shoot an original script, or even a sequel to Hooper's 1974 classic instead of a remake?"
 The Guardians Peter Bradshaw awarded the film two stars out of five, referring to it as a "bullish revival" of the original, adding: "The movie finds tastily grotesque Diane Arbus locals to freak out our poor heroes and heroines.
 Everything is as unsubtle as you like, and let's face it, unsubtlety is the order of the day."

 Related works

 Novelization

 Stephen Hand wrote a novelization that was published March 1, 2004, by Black Flame.
 Hand previously wrote the novelization for Freddy vs. Jason, also for New Line and Black Flame.

 Prequel

 A prequel to the film, titled The Texas Chainsaw Massacre: The Beginning, was released on October 6, 2006.
 The film takes place four years before the events of the remake.

 Legacy

 Due to the film's financial success, it influenced a plethora of horror movie franchises to remake their original films across the span of the 2000s and 2010s.
-Notable examples include House of Wax, The Wicker Man, The Omen, Halloween, My Bloody Valentine 3D, Friday the 13th, A Nightmare on Elm Street, Carrie, and Child's Play.
+Notable examples include House of Wax, The Wicker Man, The Omen, Halloween, My Bloody Valentine 3D, Friday the 13th, A Nightmare on Elm Street, Carrie, and Poltergeist.
 These films were met with mixed to negative reviews and have been heavily criticized by audiences and critics alike for being unnecessary additions to their franchises.